 2 Praise Him, all His angels; Praise Him, all His hosts!
 3 Praise Him, sun and moon; Praise Him, all you stars of light!
 4 Praise Him, you heavens of heavens, And you waters above the heavens!
 5 Let them praise the name of the LORD, for He commanded and they were created.

 The creation of the entire universe, including the earth, must be understood as an instantaneous creation at the command of God.
 When God created the universe in the beginning, He also designed and created the Law of Gravity.
-God introduced the Law of Gravity for the stability and for the continual existence of the universe.
+God introduced the Law of Gravity for the stability and continual existence of the universe.
 All bodies in the universe are held together and maintain their orbits because of gravitation.
 Smaller bodies are held in their orbits by bigger bodies.
 Moons orbit planets, planets orbit stars, stars orbit galactic centres, and galaxies orbit other galaxies in clusters.

 The important point to understand is that it is impossible for the moon to exist without the earth, and it is impossible for the earth to exist without the sun, and for the sun to exist without our galaxy, the Milky Way, and for the Milky Way to exist without other galaxies.
 So, the whole universe must have been created instantaneously for it to exist, and this is exactly what God did in the beginning, as Psalm 148:5 above confirms, ‘He commanded and they were created’.
 Also, Scripture (Isaiah 45:12) says that God stretched out the universe, when He first created it, which agrees with the scientific observation that the universe is expanding.

 Young Earth Creationists claim to interpret the Genesis account of creation literally to justify their belief in a young earth.
 They say that anything other than about six-ten thousand years is playing around with the literal translation of the creation account.
 In actuality, it is the Young Earth Creationists themselves who play around with the literal meaning of the Genesis account of creation.
 Let us now see what the Bible says and what Young Earth Creationism (YEC) says.